wanderdust/newsletter/content/posts/postgres_replication/index.md

 -- Log 4
 ...
 ```
 Log 2 won't be replicable.
-Every time the statement gets executed, it will return a different result.
+Every time the statement gets executed, it will return a different result (unless you are very lucky).

 ### Logging the Data Changes